arianais/ChildPhotoSensor/README.md

 ### Prerequisites

-Please make sure you have installed XCode 9 or above and your testing device is running iOS 11.0+.
+Please make sure you have installed Xcode 9 or above and your testing device is running iOS 11.0+.

 ## Deployment

-1. Copy the ChildPhotoSensor.swift file and all models in the CoreML folder found in this repository into your project.
+1. Copy the ChildPhotoSensor folder(including the CoreML folder) found in this repository into your project.

 2. Construct a ChildPhotoSensor object with the uploaded image:
 ```